willdurand/willdurand.github.io/_drafts/on-pretty-printers.md

 ```

 In both cases, this isn't ideal.
 We really want to keep the input as output
-because it is more readable, i.e. fine-tuning the formatter in some cases.
+because it is more readable in this case.
+While Wadler's IR and renderer will
+happily pretty-print any content, fine tuning the translation layer is the
+complicated part.

 ## Conclusion